-Do you want to know how to grow traffic to your blog?
+Do you want to know how to grow traffic to your website?

 If so, I get it…

-Increasing the traffic to your blog IS really important!
+Increasing the traffic to your website IS really important!

-But for many bloggers, it can be a real struggle…
+But for many bloggers and online business owners, it can be a real struggle…

 …especially in the beginning!